 - A successful connection will be shown if the light turns blue or white after a few minutes.

-3. Examine the Ethernet cable.
+3. Check the Ethernet cord.

 Make sure the Ethernet wire is firmly attached to both the modem and the Orbi router’s yellow WAN port.
-If needed, try utilizing a different cable.

 4. Orbi Router and Satellite Resync